Project CHICK: Chickens Hatching in Classrooms

 Students learn about bird life cycles while helping to preserve the endangered Dominique chicken breed.
 A farm educator visits the classroom with everything needed to incubate a clutch of eggs, sets up the equipment, and engages students in a hands-on presentation about Dominique chickens and eggs.
 Twenty-one days later, as students observe, the chicks hatch.
 Baby chicks are returned to the farm, where a few weeks later students visit them and learn about free-range chickens on one of the oldest farms in Rhode Island.

-One-hour classroom visit, one-hour field trip, three weeks of incubation
+One-hour classroom visit, two-hour field trip, three weeks of incubation

 (maximum 100 students per field trip)